Some weeks I write a new article that I just can’t wait to share with you.

 David Cain from Raptitude has kindly allowed me to reproduce what I think is one of his best posts: An interview with The Man.
-This remains the article that I wish I’d written.
-It is brilliant and should be considered required reading for all potential escapees.
+This is the article that I wish I’d written.
+It is brilliant and is required reading for all potential escapees.

 The Escape Artist